Clamepending/ZirconTutorial/content/posts/Robotics.md

 ## platformio.ini
-platformio.ini is the configuration file for the project. ou can find it in the file finder on the left side If you get any library errors or board version errors, this is the place to look.
+platformio.ini is the configuration file for the project.
+You can find it in the file finder on the left side If you get any library errors or board version errors, this is the place to look.

 ![platformio.ini](/img/filenavigation.png)